M7OCM/890/README.md

 v2.0.0 will only be updated to fix bugs as I see this project as a finshed example containing the best features IMO currently developed to date.
 I hope to start working on a totally new design in 2024.

-The firmware is community based and features excellent improvements to the menu; 1of11's AM Fix port mod (tweaked), scan resume, preset channels, 8 scan lists and full colour spectrum to name a few.
+The firmware is community based and features excellent improvements to the menu; 1of11's AM Fix port modded for 890, scan resume, preset channels, 8 scan lists and full colour spectrum to name a few.

 https://github.com/OEFW-community/RT-890-custom-firmware